 Initial environmental studies are examining the nature of the waste material generated from renewed operations, as well as the conditions required for bringing the existing operation into readiness for future production.
 These studies included work on future closure strategies and baseline studies such as species at risk surveys and studies on effluent chemistry management.
-Opportunities have now been identified to significantly reduce the existing site environmental and associated financial liabilities through innovative management of future waste rock and tailings and through the processing of mineralized material.
+Opportunities have now been identified to significantly reduce the existing and through the processing of mineralized material.
 These are anticipated to significantly reduce or eliminate the need for ongoing site care and maintenance.
 The detailed due diligence review of the historic environmental liability, led by Mark Wiseman, Vice-President, Sustainability, related to the acquisition of the surface rights were largely completed during 2016.